hamlet2k/SphereConnect/docs/project/project_data_structures.md

 - `name`: e.g., Recruit, NCO, Commander.
 - `phonetic`: For voice recognition.
 - `access_levels`: UUID[] (references access_levels.id).
+- `hierarchy_level`: INTEGER, required.
+  - Defines relative seniority of ranks in a guild.
+  - **Convention**: lower number = higher rank (e.g., Commander = 1, Recruit = 6).
+  - Used by the UI for auto-select behavior:
+    - When a rank is chosen, all ranks with the **same or higher number** (i.e., equal or lower in hierarchy) are auto-selected.
+    - Example: selecting CO (3) selects all CO's, XO (4), NCO (5), and Recruit (6).
+  - Users can override by manually unchecking ranks after auto-selection.
+  - Backend stores only the explicit flat list of `allowed_ranks[]`; hierarchy is a UI convenience.

 ### Access Levels
 - `id`: UUID.